OffcierCia/On-Chain-Investigations-Tools-List/README.md

 Support is **very** important to me, with it I can spend less time at work and do what I love - educating DeFi & Crypto users :sparkling_heart:

-If you want to support my work, you can send me a donation to the address:
+If you want to support my work, please consider donating me to the address:

 - **[0xB25C5E8fA1E53eEb9bE3421C59F6A66B786ED77A](https://etherscan.io/address/0xB25C5E8fA1E53eEb9bE3421C59F6A66B786ED77A)** — ERC20 & ETH [officercia.eth](https://etherscan.io/enslookup-search?search=officercia.eth)